tkressma/atm-cli/README.md

 Implement an interface to an ATM in which the following use cases are accounted for:

-- A customer can login to the ATM account by providing a 4-digit PIN number
+- A customer can log in to the ATM account by providing a 4-digit PIN
 - A customer can view their current balance
 - A customer can deposit money
 - A customer can withdraw money